jpfreeley/jpfreeley.github.io/_posts/2016-10-08-My DataSci-Toolbox.md

 image:
   teaser: Toolbox.jpg
   feature: Toolbox.jpg
-  credit: Michael Rose #name of the person or site you want to credit
+  credit: JP Freeley #name of the person or site you want to credit
-  creditlink: https://mademistakes.com #url to their site or licensing
 ---

 ### Cheat sheets